danielribeiro/PdClojureBindings/README.md

 ## PagerDuty Functions

-The following funcitons are on the pdclient.core namespace (docs on how to use them are found [here](http://developer.pagerduty.com)):
+The following functions are on the pdclient.core namespace (docs on how to use them are found [here](http://developer.pagerduty.com)):

 ```clojure
 incidents